gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Get-AadrmTrackingLog.md

 - The users who accessed the document, when, and from what location
 - What protection template ID or specific usage rights were used to protect the document and whether access was granted or denied

 You can specify a start time and stop time of entries to include.
-The output is returned in json format in the PowerShell console.
+The output is returned as a list of Powershell objects in the PowerShell console.

 You can alternatively use the document tracking site to get the protection information about the tracked documents.
 For more information, see the [Tracking and revoling documents for users](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-document-tracking#tracking-and-revoking-documents-for-users) section in the admin guide.